Donate plasma for money.

 Companies generally pay $50-100 per donation, although the compensation is generally considered as payment for your time rather than your plasma.
 With a typical donation requiring two hours or less, that's not a bad hourly wage, especially for a lower income household that needs the cash to pay for their basic needs.

 Centers that pay cash to plasma donors

-There are several companies that operate in this industry, and many of them will pay out to people that sell their plasma.
-These major providers do follow all government rules and regulations, so it is legal to donate to one of them.
+There are several companies that operate in this industry.
+There is bound to be a blood or plasma donation center near you. , These major providers do follow all government rules and regulations, so it is legal to donate to one of them.
 They include BioLife, Biomat, BPL Plasmas, ImmunoTek BioCenters, Interstate Blood Bank, KEDPlasma, CSL Plasma and Talecris among others.
+All of these center pay out in effect free money to donors.
 While the income generated by donating will vary, it may be possible to earn between $50 - $100 for a couple hours worth of work.

 It is important to note though that not every single provider will offer cash to donors.
 Some will offer gift cards, provide other individuals with certificates for buying food or meals at a restaurants, and other items.
 So the compensation available will change.
 No matter what the plasma center may provide to the “employee”, it will always be for their time spent on site, and this is done to encourage additional donations.
 They do not pay out money for selling the blood itself, as that is not allowed per government regulation.

 People able to handle a full plasma donation schedule can obtain a substantial amount of money - even passive income.
 For example, CSL Plasma, one of the largest plasma collectors worldwide and more than likely has donating center near you, this company claims that new donors can earn up to $1000 in a month, although the amount varies by location and the donor's weight.